irulast/chia_crypto_utils/bin/README.md

 ## Register PlotNFT

 Use this command to register a PlotNFT with a pool.
+Should already be in farming to pool state.

 ```console
 dart bin/chia_crypto_utils.dart Register-PlotNFT --full-node-url <FULL_NODE_URL> --faucet-request-url <FAUCET_URL> --faucet-request-payload '{"address": "SEND_TO_ADDRESS", "amount": 0.0000000001}' --mnemonic "mnemonic seed" --launcher-id <PLOT_NFT_LAUNCHER_ID> --pool-url <POOL_URL>